-After our visit I’m glad our original plan- to visit Ireland and Northern Ireland- didn’t work out because now we’ll get to go back again!
-There is so much to see and explore there and over the coming weeks I’ll be blogging about those places.
-I’ll even include our oh-so-detailed itinerary along the way, along with resources and a budget to help you plan a similar trip.
+After our visit I’m glad our original plan- to visit Ireland and Northern Ireland– didn’t work out because now we’ll get to go back again!
+There is so much to see and explore there and over the coming weeks I’ll be sharing those places with you.

 But before we get to all of that, as I’ve done with our other trips, let me start with a Trip Summary of how we filled our days, along with a sneak peek of some photos from the places I’ll be sharing.

-After meeting up the day before at Heathrow airport, and then flying together to Dublin, we were more than ready to get this road trip party started on Sunday morning.
+After meeting up the day before at Heathrow airport, and then flying together to Dublin, Lee and I were more than ready to get this road trip party started on Sunday morning.
 We filled up on a delicious full Irish breakfast (yep, I tried black pudding and it was pretty good) and then we hit the road.

 On this first full day of our trip we :